Merav Michaeli

-Merav Michaeli (מרב מיכאלי; born 24 November 1966) is an Israeli politician, journalist, TV anchor, radio broadcaster, feminist, and activist.
-She is currently the leader of the Israeli Labor Party and was the Minister of Transport and Road Safety in the thirty-sixth government of Israel.
+Merav Michaeli (מרב מיכאלי; born 24 November 1966) is an Israeli politician, journalist, TV anchor, radio broadcaster, feminist, and activist currently serving as a member of the Knesset for the Democrats, which was formed in 2024 by a merger of the Labor and Meretz.
+She served as the Labor Party's leader from 2021 until 2024, and as Minister of Transport in the thirty-sixth government of Israel.

 Biography

 Michaeli was born in Petah Tikva to Ami Michaeli and Suzan Kastner, of Hungarian Jewish background.
 She is the granddaughter of Rudolf Kastner and also of Nehemia Michaeli who was the last secretary of the Mapam party.

 During her youth, Michaeli served as leader in the Israeli Scouts.
 In the IDF, Michaeli was a newscaster on the Army Radio.
 She helped establish Galgalatz and Radio Tel Aviv radio stations and would also lead Hebrew television programs focused on politics.

 She was a journalist and opinion columnist for the Haaretz newspaper.
 She also taught university classes and lectured extensively on the topics of feminism, media, and communications.
 In September 2012, she spoke at TED Jaffa on the theme of "paradigm shift", in which she argued that society should "cancel marriage".